Source:Agencia de Noticias del Ecuador y Sudamérica (ANDES)

-The provisions of the aforementioned 2003 Ecuadorean public holidays legislation have since been adjusted every 5 years (29-Dec-2015, 04-May-2012, and 20-Jun-2007) by an announcement of the one-off public holidays in Ecuador, and moveable public holidays in Ecuador, as well as the days to compensate the Carnival Monday and Tuesday non-working public holidays, for the following 5 years.
+The provisions of the aforementioned 2003 Ecuadorean public holidays legislation have since been adjusted every 5 years (2015-12-29, 2012-05-04, and 2007-06-20) by an announcement of the one-off public holidays in Ecuador, and moveable public holidays in Ecuador, as well as the days to compensate the Carnival Monday and Tuesday non-working public holidays, for the following 5 years.

 Links and References